HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 Key Takeaway Because the unit still runs, start with the free airflow and thermostat checks first — they resolve a large share of "no cold air" calls before a service visit is ever needed.

-Quick Self-Checks to Do First (No Tools Needed)
+5 Quick Self-Checks Before You Call a Technician (No Tools Needed)

 Run these five checks in order before calling anyone.
 Each is safe and takes a minute.
 One rule throughout: never touch refrigerant lines or open electrical components yourself.